skynettoday/skynet-today/content/editorials/_posts/2019-07-14-evaluating-national-ai-strategies.md

 systems which have the potential to make society-influencing decisions and greatly impact the lives of many people.
-Canada’s University of Montreal has put forth a [document](https://www.montrealdeclaration-responsibleai.com/the-declaration) detailing principles for the responsible use of AI called the Montreal Declaration, “forged on the basis of vast consensus” of public opinions and jointly created by philosophers, sociologists, jurists, and AI researchers (http://theconversation.com/the-montreal-declaration-why-we-must-develop-ai-responsibly-108154).
+Canada’s University of Montreal has put forth a [document](https://www.montrealdeclaration-responsibleai.com/the-declaration) detailing principles for the responsible use of AI called the Montreal Declaration, “forged on the basis of vast consensus” of public opinions and jointly created by philosophers, sociologists, jurists, and AI researchers ([The Conversation](http://theconversation.com/the-montreal-declaration-why-we-must-develop-ai-responsibly-108154)).
 Of the ten principles laid out, those of note in our evaluation are the principles of well-being, respect for autonomy, protection of privacy and intimacy, democratic participation, equity, diversity and inclusion, and prudence.
 The Declaration represents a commitment by Canada to proactively manage the societal impact of AI, and Canada’s new [Advisory Council on Artificial Intelligence](https://www.newswire.ca/news-releases/government-of-canada-creates-advisory-council-on-artificial-intelligence-838598005.html),